-I find I tend to be a bit of a creature of habit when it comes to the way I eat.
-To be perfectly honest I think it’s a trait I’ve inherited from my father.
+I find I tend to be a bit of a creature of habit when it comes to the way I eat, and to be perfectly honest I think it’s a trait I’ve inherited from my father.

-My dad tends to get onto these kicks of certain foods or meals and then consume them daily until we (as in myself my mom and my sister) start to mock him.
+My dad tends to go on these food kicks and eat the same thing day in and day out, to the point that myself my mom and my sister mock him obsessively.
 Mind you being surrounded by just woman he really can’t seem to catch a break.

-At first it was campbell’s cream of mushroom soup, and I don’t just mean a bowl of soup, oh no no no Jack has to kick things up a notch.
-He would do mushroom chicken, curried mushroom with rice and god knows what else.
-He was probably eating mushroom covered cheerios.
-All I know is that the smell of mushroom soup was in the air constantly.
+At first it was campbell’s cream of mushroom soup, but then he started to kick things up a notch.
+He would do mushroom chicken, curried mushroom chicken with rice, mushroom chicken chili.
+He was probably eating mushroom covered cheerios for all I know.
+But what I do know is the smell of mushroom soup was in the air constantly.

-So for all of you naysayers out there that think bread is a must I am here to say that it is time to open up your hearts to lettuce, cause green need love too.
+But for all of you naysayers out there that think bread is the only way to lunch love I am here to say that it is time to open up your hearts to lettuce, cause greens need love too.